 If a U.S. Holder purchases a Note for an amount in excess of the sum of all amounts payable on the Note after the purchase date (other than payments of qualified stated interest), the Note will not be subject to the OID rules and the U.S. Holder may elect to treat such excess as amortizable bond premium, in which case the amount of qualified stated interest required to be included in the U.S. Holder's income each year with respect to interest on the Note will be reduced by the amount of amortizable bond premium allocable (based on the Note's yield to maturity) to such year.
 However, if such Note may be optionally redeemed after the U.S. Holder acquires the Note at a price in excess of its principal amount, special rules may apply.
-Any election to amortize bond premium applies to all taxable debt obligations then owned and thereafter acquired by the U.S. Holder that does not elect to amortize bond premium generally will be entitled to treat the premium as capital loss when the Note matures.
+Any election to amortize bond premium applies to all taxable debt obligations then owned and thereafter acquired by the U.S. Holder and may be revoked only with the consent of the IRS.
+A U.S. Holder that does not elect to amortize bond premium generally will be entitled to treat the premium as capital loss when the Note matures.